sigrudds1/godot-mariadb/README.md

 # godot-mariadb
-A MariaDB module for the Godot Engine, currently 3.3.0 rc7 but should also work on 4.0.0.
+A MariaDB module for the Godot Engine, currently 3.3.5 rc but should also work on 4.0.0.

 This module has a self contained connector and does not use the GPL connectors from Maria/MySQL and will compile on Windows and Linux, possiblly Mac.